Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Multiple app instances: can’t shard SQLite between servers without complexity.

-• Massive analytical queries: use DuckDB (SQLite is OLTP, DuckDB is OLAP).
+• Massive analytical queries: use DuckDB.

-• Postgres-specific extensions (serious pgvector, PostGIS, etc).
+• Postgres-specific extensions (serious pgvector, PostGIS).

-• DB-level roles/permissions: SQLite doesn’t have.
+• DB-level roles/permissions: SQLite doesn’t have them.

 Conclusion